 The table shown in Appendix A outlines in detail the priorities for each of the linked strategies, but as shown in the diagram below, the four cornerstones underpin local, regional, and national strategies.
-Through the Economic Strategy and other mechanisms, the Council and partners will continue to influence the local and regional strategic direction.
+Through the Economic Strategy and other mechanisms, the Council and partners will continue to influence the strategic direction of the Greater Lincolnshire LEP.